meilisearch/documentation/guides/advanced_guides/settings.md

 ## Stop words

 A set of words defined for an index.
 Because some words neither add semantic value nor context, you may want to ignore them from your search.
-Stop words are **excluded during search**.
+Stop words are **ignored during search**.

 `stopWords=[<String>, <String>, ...]`